reza-babaeizadeh/Voluntex/interaction.md

 - **Process**: Multi-step form that captures:
   - Student's first and last name
   - Current grade level (dropdown: Grade 9-12)
-  - Field of interest (dropdown with 8+ categories: Youth Services, Food Security, Animal Welfa-regulare, Mental Health, Senior Support, Environmental, Healthcare, Women's Services)
+  - Field of interest (dropdown with 8+ categories: Youth Services, Food Security, Animal Welfare, Mental Health, Senior Support, Environmental, Healthcare, Women's Services)
   - Personal "About Me" paragraph (textarea)
 - **Result**: Dynamic display of matching organizations based on selected field
 - **Follow-up**: Each matched organization shows as a card with quick details and "Learn More" button